 The Portfolio promotes E/S Characteristics by holding securities that AB believes promote E/S Characteristics.
-A
+A security may be deemed to promote one or more E/S Characteristics if the following binding elements are satisfied:

 - Documented ESG integration via evidenced ESG research, a minimum ESG score and/or evidenced Engagement; - The issuer of the security follows good governance practices according to AB's Good Governance Policy; and - The Portfolio's investment exclusions are met.